 BetMGM Sportsbook – The BetMGM was the second app to launch.
 They pulled the launch trigger 16 days after DraftKings.
-Their sportsbook app is integrated with their casino and poker operations.
+Their sportsbook app is integrated with its casino and poker operations.
 You can use BetMGM on mobile or desktop.
 The app is affiliated with MGM's casino operations.

 SugarHouse Sportsbook – The very next day after the BetMGM announcement, SugarHouse sportsbook launched their app.
-Sugarhouse is affiliated with the same Monmouth Park Racetrack and also linked a sports betting partnership with Kambi.
+Sugarhouse is affiliated with the same Monmouth Park Racetrack and also inked a sports betting partnership with Kambi.

 FanDuel Sportsbook – DraftKing's DFS rival FanDuel was a leg behind their competitor in stepping into the New Jersey sports betting scene.
 FanDuel was an early player in physical sportsbook operations, but landed an app partnership short thereafter.
-FanDuel has a linked affiliation with the Meadowlands Racetrack and launched their mobile app on September 1, 2018.
+FanDuel has a linked affiliation with the Meadowlands Racetrack and launched its mobile app on September 1, 2018.